jaberg/scipy_proceedings/papers/brent_komer_hpsklearn_condensed/paper_condensed.rst

 If anyone implements this functionality, a pull request to Hyperopt's master branch would be most welcome.

-Hyperopt-sklearn provides many opportunities for future work: more classifiers and preprocessing modules could be included in the search space, and there are more ways to combine even the existing components.
+Hyperopt-Sklearn provides many opportunities for future work: more classifiers and preprocessing modules could be included in the search space, and there are more ways to combine even the existing components.
 Other types of data require different preprocessing, and other prediction